Managing Circumferential Belt Lipectomy Surgery Scars

 What is a Belt Lipectomy (Circumferential Body Lift)?

-Reasons for Undergoing a Belt Lipectomy
+Reasons for Undergoing Circumferential Belt Lipectomy Surgery

 image 51